 Vehicle Electrical and Climate Control Systems

-This example shows how to interface the vehicle climate control system with a model of the electrical system to examine the loading effects of the climate control system on the entire electrical system of the car.
+This example shows how to model a vehicle climate control system with an electrical system.
+Use the model to examine the loading effects of the climate control system on the entire vehicle electrical system.

-The control of the system is implemented in Stateflow®.
-Double clicking on the Stateflow chart will show how this supervisory control logic has been formulated.
+The control system is implemented in Stateflow®.
+Double-click the Stateflow chart named Temperature Control to view the supervisory control logic implementation.

-The Heater_AC state shows that when the user enters a setpoint temperature which greater than the current temperature in the car by at least 0.5 deg C, the heater system will be switched on.
-The heater will remain active until the current temperature in the car reaches to within 0.5 deg of the setpoint temperature.
-Similarly, when the user enters a setpoint which is 0.5 deg C (or more) lower than the current car temperature, the Air Conditioner is turned on and stays active until the temperature of the air in the car reaches to within 0.5 deg C of the setpoint temperature.
-After which, the system will switch off.
-The dead band of 0.5 deg has been implemented to avoid the problem of continuous switching.
+Heater_AC state shows that when the setpoint temperature is greater than the current temperature in the vehicle by at least 0.5 degree Celsius, the heater system switches on.
+The heater remains active until the current internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature.
+When the setpoint is at least 0.5 degree Celsius below the current internal vehicle temperature, the air conditioner turns on and stays active until the internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature.
+To avoid the problem of continuous switching, the chart implements a 0.5 deg dead band.

-In the Blower State, the larger the difference between the setpoint temperature and the current temperature, the harder the fan blows.
-This ensures that the temperature will reach the required value in a reasonable amount of time, despite the temperature difference.
-Once again, when the temperature of the air in the car reaches to within 0.5 deg C of the setpoint temperature, the system will switch off.
+Blower state, the blower output is proportional to the difference between the setpoint temperature and the current temperature.
+This ensures that the temperature reaches the required value in a reasonable amount of time, despite the temperature difference.
+When the temperature of the internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature, the system switches off.

-The Air Distribution(AirDist) and Recycling Air States(Recyc_Air) are controlled by the two switches that trigger the Stateflow chart.
-An internal transition has been implemented within these two states to facilitate effective defrosting of the windows when required.
-When the defrost state is activated, the recycling air is turned off.
+Recyc_Air, are controlled by the two switches that trigger the Stateflow chart.
+To facilitate window defrosting, the chart implements an internal transition between the two states.
+When the defrost state is activated, the chart turns off air recycling air.

 Heater and Air Conditioner Models

-The heater model was built from the equation for a heat exchanger shown below:
+The heater model is built from thus equation for a heat exchanger:

 Tout = Ts - (Ts-Tin)e^[(-pi*D*L*hc)/(m_dot*Cp)]

-In addition, the effect of the heater flap is taken into account.
-Similar to the operation of the blower, the greater the temperature difference between the required setpoint temperature and the current temperature in the car, the more the heater flap is opened and the greater the heating effect.
+The model considers the effect of the heater flap.
+Similar to the blower operation, the heat flap output is proportional to the difference between the setpoint temperature and the current temperature.
+The greater the temperature difference, the more the heat flap opens and increases the heating effect.

-The Air Conditioner system is one of the two places where the climate control model interfaces with the car's electrical system model.
-The compressor loads the engine of the car when the A/C system is active.
-The final temperature to exit from the A/C is calculated as follows:
+The air conditioner (AC) system is one of the two places where the climate control model interfaces with the vehicle electrical system model.
+The compressor loads the vehicle engine when the AC system is active.
+The model implements this equation to determine the AC final temperature:

 y*(w*Tcomp) = m_dot*(h4-h1)

-The temperature of the air felt by the driver is affected by all of these factors:
+The temperature of the air felt by the driver is affected by these factors:

-This electrical system models the car at idle speed.
-The PID controllers ensure that the car's alternator (modeled by a synchronous machine which has its field current regulated to control the output voltage) is also operating at the required speed.
-The alternator output is then fed through a 3-phase 6-pulse rectifier bridge to supply the voltage needed to charge the battery which supplies the voltage for the car's DC bus.
+The electrical system models the vehicle at idle speed.
+The PID controllers ensure that the vehicle alternator is also operating at the required speed.
+The alternator is modeled by a synchronous machine that has its field current regulated to control the output voltage.
+The alternator output is then input to a three-phase six-pulse rectifier bridge to supply the voltage needed to charge the battery.
+The battery supplies the voltage for the vehicle DC bus.

-The fan used in the climate control system is fed off this DC bus as are the windscreen wipers, radio etc. As the difference between the setpoint temperature and the current temperature in the car drops, so does the fan speed and therefore so does the loading on the DC bus.
-The inclusion of feedback in the electrical system regulates the DC bus voltage.
+The DC bus voltage is input to the climate control fan in the climate control, windscreen wipers, and the radio.
+As the difference between the setpoint temperature and the current vehicle temperature drops, so does the fan speed and loading on the DC bus.
+The feedback in the electrical system regulates the DC bus voltage.

-The additional model of the car's electrical system allows for the changing of the engine speed.
+The additional model of the vehicle electrical system allows for the changing of the engine speed.
 Changing the engine speed shows the effect on the DC bus voltage.